 Rent and other charges are due and payable on the first day of the month.
 All rents should be paid by the resident to the management office on site.
 Reasonable accommodations for this requirement will be made for persons with disabilities.
 As a safety measure, no cash shall be accepted as a rent payment.
-Residents that pay in person will receive a receipt.
-All other methods of paying will receive a receipt by mail.
+Residents will receive a receipt upon request.